-The commonwealth plans to use a portion of Governor's set-aside funds to support the creation of an Office of Apprenticeship (OAT) with the goal of promoting and growing Registered Apprenticeship (RA) and pre-apprenticeship programs across the state.
-The OAT is described in greater detail in the response to how the state will incorporate RA into its strategies and services.
+The commonwealth plans to use a portion of Governor's set-aside funds to support the creation of an Apprenticeship and Training Office with the goal of promoting and growing Registered Apprenticeship (RA) and pre-apprenticeship programs across the state.
+The ATO is described in greater detail in the response to how the state will incorporate RA into its strategies and services.